Ethmoid sinus

 The ethmoid sinuses or ethmoid air cells of the ethmoid bone are one of the four paired paranasal sinuses.
 Unlike the other three pairs of paranasal sinuses which consist of one or two large cavities, the ethmoidal sinuses entail a number of small air-filled cavities ("air cells").
 The cells are located within the lateral mass (labyrinth) of each ethmoid bone and are variable in both size and number.
-The cells are grouped into anterior, middle, and posterior groups; the groups differ in their drainage modalities.
+The cells are grouped into anterior, middle, and posterior groups; the groups differ in their drainage modalities, though all ultimately drain into either the superior or the middle nasal meatus of the lateral wall of the nasal cavity.

 Structure

-The ethmoid air cells consist of numerous thin-walled cavities in the ethmoidal labyrinth.
-They lie between the upper parts of the nasal cavities and the orbits, and are separated from these cavities by thin bony lamellae.
+The ethmoid air cells consist of numerous thin-walled cavities in the ethmoidal labyrinth that represent invaginations of the mucous membrane of the nasal wall into the ethmoid bone.
+They are situated between the superior parts of the nasal cavities and the orbits, and are separated from these cavities by thin bony lamellae.

+There are 5-15 air cells in either ethmoid bone in the adult, with a combined volume of 2-3mL.